-The initial testing for HIV generally consists of an FDA-approved, fourth-generation antigen/ antibody combination immunoassay that detects HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen to identify both established and acute infections [131].
-If this test is reactive, repeat testing is recommended to differentiate HIV-1 antibodies from HIV-2 antibodies.
-If this second test is nonreactive, testing with an FDA-approved HIV-1 nucleic acid test is indicated [131].
+A CDC algorithm for HIV diagnosis recommends that HIV testing begin with a laboratory-based HIV-1/HIV-2 antigen/antibody combination assay, which, if reactive, is followed by a supplemental antibody assay to differentiate HIV-1 from HIV-2 [77].
+If this second (supplemental antibody) test is non-reactive, testing with an FDA-approved HIV-1 nucleic acid test should be performed to determine whether the discordance represents acute infection [1; 131].
 It is important to note that HIV-2 is not reliably identified by usual immunoblot antibody tests.
 Additional testing specific to HIV-2 should be considered if HIV-1 test results are atypical or inconsistent with clinical findings, especially for persons from (or with recent travel to) West Africa [132].

-Other available tests, including enzyme-linked immunosorbent assay, may be used if the preferred combination immunoassay is not available.
-The HIV-1 Western blot and HIV-1 immunofluorescence assay, previously recommended to make a laboratory diagnosis of HIV-1 infection, are no longer part of the recommended testing algorithm [131].
+An enzyme-linked immunosorbent assay may be used if the preferred combination immunoassay is unavailable.
+HIV-1 Western blot and HIV-1 immunofluorescence assay, previously recommended to make a laboratory diagnosis of HIV-1 infection, are no longer part of the usual testing algorithm [131].